Nekemte: Climate

-The city has a mil highland subtropical climate (Köppen: Cwb).
-With a lower elevation than Adis Ababa, Nekemte has a slightly higher average temperature, differing mainly in the low averages.
+The city has a mild highland subtropical climate (Köppen: Cwb).
+With a lower elevation than Addis Ababa, Nekemte has a slightly higher average temperature, differing mainly in the low averages.
 The average annual temperature is 18.3 °C (high: 24 °C and low: 12.6 °C), although to the north of Equator March is the warmest month and July the coldest month.
-It has one of the highest rainfall in Ethiopia in a short time.
-With more than 2080 mm, it is one of the rainiest places in the country.
-Nekemte is on an imaginary line where the western winds give places to the orient winds.
+With more than 2080 mm, it is one of the rainiest places in the country, with most of that rain occurring in the Summer.
+Nekemte is on an imaginary line where western winds give way to eastern ones.
 It is one of the seven rainiest cities in the country.
-Recently in the last decade the annual average temperature of single meteorological station had a reduction of the average annual temperature to the value of the beginning of the decade of 1990, but are still higher than since the beginning of the record: around the year of 1970.
-The last few years of record had a greater precipitate at the same time as during a period of the 1980s there was one of the most sealed years of record history.
+From about 2007 to 2017, a nearby meteorological station showed an average annual temperature that, though lower than that from 1990, was still higher than 1970, when rigorous recordkeeping began there, as well as greater precipitation than that seen in the 1980s.